concord-consortium/rigse/doc/docker.md

 ## Setting up a DNS and Proxy to avoid port conflicts

-You can easily setup a DNS and Proxy system so you can access all of your docker-compose services with urls like: http://app.portal.docker
+You can easily setup a DNS and Proxy system so you can access all of your docker-compose services with urls like: http://app.[folder-name].docker (e.g. http://app.portal.docker)

 We use [dingh-http-proxy](https://github.com/codekitchen/dinghy-http-proxy).
 To install on OS X follow the